School Holiday Food and Activities Fund

 If you receive funding, you must:

-The End of Award report must be completed after the Easter activities.
+The End of Award report must be completed after the Summer activities.
 Failure to provide the required information may affect future funding applications.

-A selection of activities is available to book for Easter 2026, and a new community transport project may also help lower transport costs.
+A selection of activities is available to book for Summer 2026, and a community transport project may also help lower transport costs.

 Please email fairerfalkirk@falkirk.gov.uk for more details.